 Wow, you’ve done it!
-You’re website is finished (or you’re getting there).
+You’re ready for your website launch!
+The website is finished (or you’re getting there).
 You’ve been working on it for weeks or months, but don’t hit that publish button just yet.

 Your roadmap to perfection.